mstksg/inCode/copy/entries/inside.md

 Armed with these two, you can comfortably stay in `Maybe` without ever having to "get out of it"!

-### Why?
+### The big picture

-Why would we want to do this?

-In Haskell, we often end up with values inside worlds.
-And with normal tools from other languages, this would be very limiting, restricting, and annoying.
-You have a `Maybe Int`.
-Well that's nice, but all of your functions work on `Int`.
-Now what?
+Again, the big picture is this: sometimes we get values inside contexts, or worlds.
+And yet, every single function in our program takes normal values, not values inside worlds.
+All the functions you have take `Int`, not `Maybe Int`.

+Instead of exiting your world (which might not even make sense, depending on the world) or writing a new function, you can now magically make any function work on your world.

+Functions `a -> world b` are important too; they are functions that *produce values inside your world*.

+Which normally would leave you "high and dry", because you can't, say, apply that same function twice.
+You either have to write a new `world a -> world b` version, pop your result out of the world before you can feed it back in.
+But now, you don't have to.

+You see, now, `Maybe Int`, or `Maybe Bool`, or `Maybe whatever` can now be treated *just like a normal value*, and *all of your normal functions* that take normal values *now work* on it.
+What Functor and Monad give us, together, is a way to seamlessly work with such values as if they were just normal values the entire time.

-What Haskell allows is for you to work with that `Maybe Int` just as if it were really an `Int`, and lets you use normal `Int` functions on it.
-In that way, `Maybe Int` is no longer really a big deal anymore!
+In that way, `Maybe Int` is no longer really a big deal or hassle anymore!
 We can use it everywhere, return it everywhere, even write entire computations inside `Maybe`...because we aren't afraid of it.
-And it is no hassle at all!
+And it is no problem to us at all!
+In other languages, we'd have to jump through hoops to work with context-ful values.
+In Haskell...hah!

 Other Worlds
 ------------

-### About
+### on Worlds

 You might have noticed that up until now I have used the word "world" pretty vaguely.